bediger4000/probability-club/README.md

 You can roll a 5 on the first roll, and a 5 on the second roll, so 1/6 of the possible 3-rolls win at 2-rolls.
-Probability calculations are one of my weak spots, so I don't know whoat to do with this.
+Probability calculations are one of my weak spots, so I don't know what to do with this.

 ## Around the Web